Modi Alon: RAF service

-In 1940 Alon enlisted in the Royal Air Force, heeding calls by the Jewish Agency for Israel for the Jews of Palestine to support the British war effort.
+In 1940 Alon enlisted in the Royal Air Force, heeding calls by the Jewish Agency for Israel for the Jews in Palestine to support the British war effort.
 Denied the chance to train as a fighter pilot, in November 1940 Alon attended the RAF's Wireless Operators course in Ismailia, qualifying as a Ground Wireless Operator.

 Persisting in RAF service, in August 1943 Alon was finally allowed to undertake RAF flight training.
 He began his training in Rhodesia on 24 November 1943, graduating on 22 December 1944.
 After several postings in Cairo and Italy, in August 1945 Alon was posted to an RAF squadron flying P-51 Mustangs out of RAF Ramat David.
 Growing tensions between British mandatory authorities and the Yeshuv, however, prompted the RAF to transfer Alon once again.
 Torn between conflicting loyalties, Alon shortly thereafter quit the RAF.
 On 31 January 1946, he returned to Palestine, where he enrolled at the Technion, studying architecture.